-In 2000, women spent 2.5 times longer doing unpaid domestic work than men every day, and more than 7 times longer on unpaid care work.
-In 2010, women spent 2.2 times longer on unpaid domestic work than men, and 6.6 times longer on unpaid care work.
+4.1.106 The graph above shows that in 2000, women spent 2.5 times longer doing unpaid domestic work than men every day, and more than 7 times longer on unpaid care work.
 There is a marginal decrease in the time spent by women doing unpaid domestic work and unpaid care work between 2000 and 2010.

-In contrast, more men than women are in paid work in South Africa, and this trend is corroborated by the data provided earlier in this B+30 report, which suggests that not much has narrowed the gender disparity between sexes especially in addressing the gendered nature of unpaid care work.
+4.1.107 In contrast, more men than women are in paid work in South Africa, and this trend is corroborated by the data provided earlier in this B+30 report, which suggests that not much has narrowed the gender disparity between sexes especially in addressing the gendered nature of unpaid care work.

-The 2010 Time Use Report provides a clear picture of how South Africans use their time.
+4.1.108 The 2010 Time Use Report provides a clear picture of how South Africans use their time.
 For instance, the results show that there a large gender gap in terms of household maintenance activities where women spent 3 hours 15 minutes per day on such activities, this is 2.2 times what their male counterparts spent (1 hour 28 minutes) on the same activities.

-The time spent on household maintenance and caring for others increased when people had their own children living with them in the same household.
-Women who had their children of less than 7 years of age living with them, spent more than 4 hours doing household activities 50 | P a g e and 1 hour 25 minutes caring for the children and other members of the household.
+4.1.106 The time spent on household maintenance and caring for others increased when people had their own children living with them in the same household.
+Women who had their children of less than 7 years of age living with them, spent more than 4 hours doing household activities and 1 hour 25 minutes caring for the children and other members of the household.

 Men in a similar situation spent 1 hour 16 minutes on household maintenance activities and 15 minutes on caring for children and other members of the household.

-The patterns of time use highlighted in the 2010 Time Use Survey is that overall, the highest participation rates were observed for non-productive activities.
+4.1.110 The patterns of time use highlighted in the 2010 Time Use Survey is that overall, the highest participation rates were observed for non-productive activities.
 The participation rate was 100% for both males and females for personal care.
 This is expected as this category includes sleeping and eating, and every person can be expected to spend some time on these activities each day.
 The next highest overall participation rate was for household maintenance.
 However, while this was also the second most common activity for female respondents, among men the participation rates for mass media use and social and cultural activities were higher than for household maintenance.

-The participation rate of men exceeded that of women in 2 of the 3 SNA production activities and in 3 of the 4 non-productive activities, whilst women were more likely than men to participate in all non-SNA production activities, The difference in participation rates between men and women were substantial for 2 of the 3 non-SNA production activities, namely care of persons and household maintenance.
+4.1.111 The participation rate of men exceeded that of women in 2 of the 3 SNA production activities and in 3 of the 4 non-productive activities, whilst women were more likely than men to participate in all non-SNA production activities, The difference in participation rates between men and women were substantial for 2 of the 3 non-SNA production activities, namely care of persons and household maintenance.
 The difference in participation rates in work establishments between men and women was also substantial.

-On average people spent most of their time on non-productive activities, with more than half a day spent on personal care (754 minutes).
+4.1.112 On average people spent most of their time on non-productive activities, with more than half a day spent on personal care (754 minutes).
 The average time spent by men and women differed substantially for the following activities: household maintenance (women spent 107 more minutes than men) and work in establishments (men sent 54 more minutes than women).

-Nearly all women and men (98.9% and 97.1% respectively) reported that they were involved in household maintenance activities.
+4.1.113 Nearly all women and men (68.6% and 67.1% respectively) reported that they were involved in household maintenance activities.
 The participation rates were lower for care of persons and community services activities, but the largest gender difference was noted in the care giving activity, where the participation rate of women was more than 3 times than that of men.